braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/silent_push_notifications.md

 article_title: Silent Push Notifications for iOS
 platform: Swift
 page_order: 4
-description: "This article covers implementing silent push notifications in your Swift application."
+description: "This article covers how to implement silent iOS push notifications for the Swift SDK."
 channel:
   - push